Key Insights (TL;DR)

 Why Litigation Risk Is Rising for RIAs in 2026

 Litigation against RIAs has become more frequent and more severe.
 Clients today have unprecedented visibility into their accounts, instant access to performance data and heightened expectations of personalized guidance.
-When markets are volatile or private investments behave unexpectedly, RIAs often become the first party clients turn to for accountability.
+When markets are volatile or private investments behave unexpectedly, RIAs often become the first party clients hold accountable.

 Clients expect perfection, not just prudence